wxyz-abcd/node-haxball/README.md

     - `setVariableGUIProps(varName, ...vals)`: Does nothing, returns nothing by default.
 This function might be used to modify some GUI properties regarding a specific variable called `varName`.
 This is not done here for optimization purposes.
 (We do not need these values in a non-GUI environment.) `vals` should contain `{name: propName, value: propValue}` for each property named `name` that is required to set its new `value`.
 For example; in a GUI environment, `setVariableGUIProps("testVariable", {name: "visible", value: false})` could make the `testVariable` disappear from the GUI.

   - `modifier callbacks`:
-    - `[dataArray, customData] = modifyPlayerDataBefore(playerId, name, flag, avatar, conn, auth)`: set player's data just before player has joined the room. dataArray format should be `[modifiedName, modifiedFlag, modifiedAvatar]`. if `dataArray` is `null`, player is not allowed to join. also prepares a custom data object to send to all plugins. `customData=false` means "don't call callbacks". host-only.
+    - `[dataArray, customData] = modifyPlayerDataBefore(playerId, name, flag, avatar, conn, auth)`: set player's data just before player has joined the room.
+This callback can also be async, or return a Promise that will return the array. dataArray format should be `[modifiedName, modifiedFlag, modifiedAvatar]`. if `dataArray` is `null`, player is not allowed to join. also prepares a custom data object to send to all plugins. `customData=false` means "don't call callbacks". host-only.
-    - `[modifiedName, modifiedFlag, modifiedAvatar] = modifyPlayerData(playerId, name, flag, avatar, conn, auth, customData)`: set player's data just before player has joined the room. `return null` -> player is not allowed to join. host-only.
+    - `[modifiedName, modifiedFlag, modifiedAvatar] = modifyPlayerData(playerId, name, flag, avatar, conn, auth, customData)`: set player's data just before player has joined the room.
+This callback can also be async, or return a Promise that will return the array. `return null` -> player is not allowed to join. host-only.
-    - `[modifiedName, modifiedFlag, modifiedAvatar] = modifyPlayerDataAfter(playerId, name, flag, avatar, conn, auth, customData)`: set player's data just before player has joined the room. `return null` -> player is not allowed to join. host-only.
+    - `[modifiedName, modifiedFlag, modifiedAvatar] = modifyPlayerDataAfter(playerId, name, flag, avatar, conn, auth, customData)`: set player's data just before player has joined the room.
+This callback can also be async, or return a Promise that will return the array. `return null` -> player is not allowed to join. host-only.
     - `[newPing, customData] = modifyPlayerPingBefore(playerId, ping)`: prepares a custom data object to send to all plugins while setting player's `ping`. `customData=false` means "don't call callbacks". host-only.
     - `newPing = modifyPlayerPing(playerId, ping, customData)`: set player's `ping`. host-only.
     - `newPing = modifyPlayerPingAfter(playerId, ping, customData)`: set player's `ping`. host-only.